 - The pipe section is relatively straight, such that defining a flow direction through the pipe makes sense.

-- All forces perpendicular to the pipe inlet/outlet are balanced out by forces from the pipe itself (i.e. the solid structure surrounding the water).
+- All forces perpendicular to the pipe inlet/outlet, and all tractions acting on pipe surfaces that aren’t the pipe inlet/outlet, are balanced out by forces from the pipe itself (i.e. the solid structure surrounding the water).

 - Diffusive momentum fluxes at the inlet/outlet are meager in comparison to the advective fluxes.